-30.5 Role, Rights and Responsibilities
+34.5 Role, Rights and Responsibilities

 - (a) Job representatives are expected to maintain a representation role.
 Therefore, matters raised should only reflect issues that are raised by members employed at the worksite.
-Management should also ensure that when consultation with a job representative is initiated, the views being sought are those of the members employed on the work site and not the personal views of the job representative. - (b) Should a member or members apprise their elected job representatives of a matter as defined by the rules and/or by-laws of the relevant Union and request appropriate assistance, the job representative will inform the immediate management of the department, division, branch or section (whichever is appropriate) of the nature of the matter. - (c) Notwithstanding this procedure, the CE, DPC recognises the right of the job representative to inform the Union of the matter or matters for the purpose of seeking advice and assistance where necessary. - (d) Job representatives are required at all times to act in accordance with the rules and/or by-laws of the relevant Union and the agreement referred to herein provided the relevant rules and/or by-laws of the Union are not inconsistent with the Public Sector Act 2009 and Regulations or Award, or any relevant Agreement. - (e) Job representatives will be allowed reasonable time within their normal hours of duty and reasonable access to facilities (e.g. meeting rooms, noticeboards etc) to permit them to perform duties as elected job representatives within their respective electorates. - (f) Each Union, through its staff of full time officials has agreed that every assistance will be made available to elected job representatives. - (g) The Unions agree to determine and resolve all claims that a job representative is acting contrary to its constitution rules and/or by-laws, and the Unions agree that notification can be made to the applicable Union by the Chief Executive or OPS, DPC where such a matter is recognised.
+Management should also ensure that when consultation with a job representative is initiated, the views being sought are those of the members employed on the work site and not the personal views of the job representative. - (b) Should a member or members apprise their elected job representatives of a matter as defined by the rules and/or by-laws of the relevant Union and request appropriate assistance, the job representative will inform the immediate management of the department, division, branch or section (whichever is appropriate) of the nature of the matter. - (c) Notwithstanding this procedure, the CE, DPC recognises the right of the job representative to inform the Union of the matter or matters for the purpose of seeking advice and assistance where necessary.

+- (d) Job representatives are required at all times to act in accordance with the rules and/or by-laws of the relevant Union and the agreement referred to herein provided the relevant rules and/or by-laws of the Union are not inconsistent with the Public Sector Act 2009 and Regulations or Award, or any relevant Agreement. - (e) Job representatives will be allowed reasonable time within their normal hours of duty and reasonable access to facilities to permit them to perform duties as elected job representatives within their respective electorates.
+Job representatives will be provided with access to the following facilities as a minimum: telephones, computers, noticeboards, a lockable filing cabinet, printers, stationary and meeting rooms.
+Job representatives will be able to have their personal mobile phone on their person during working hours for their union work, except in areas where use of a mobile phone is expressly prohibited and enforced. - (f) Each Union, through its staff of full time officials has agreed that every assistance will be made available to elected job representatives.
+Job representatives will be allowed up to three hours per month during normal rostered hours in paid time (including travel time) for the purpose of Delegates meetings with their relevant Union Official (except where otherwise agreed between the relevant union and the employer).
+Where a job representative attends in non-rostered time, the representative is doing so in their own time (expect where otherwise agreed between the relevant union and the employer). - (g) The Unions agree to determine and resolve all claims that a job representative is acting contrary to its constitution rules and/or by-laws, and the Unions agree that notification can be made to the applicable Union by the Chief Executive or OPS, DPC where such a matter is recognised.

-31. RIGHT OF ENTRY
+35. RIGHT OF ENTRY